 We're also investigating the potential for duplicating a further 6km of Barwon Heads Road between Reserve Road and Lower Duneed Road.

 The City of Greater Geelong is experiencing the largest population growth in regional Victoria.
-Most of this expansion is concentrated in the Armstrong Creek Urban Growth Area which will provide housing for between 55,000 to 65,000 homes over the next 10 to 25 years.
+Most of this expansion is concentrated in the Armstrong Creek Urban Growth Area which will provide housing for between 55,000 to 65,000 people over the next 10 to 25 years.

 The scale and pace of urban development to south-eastern Geelong needs well considered solutions that will help reduce congestion, improve safety and stand the test of time.